steadystatic/homekit-sticker-maker/README.md

 # homekit-sticker-maker
 Lost your HomeKit sticker?
-Print out a new one!
+Print out a new one: https://steadystatic.github.io/homekit-sticker-maker/